quadraticai/Quadratic-OSS/README.md

         const maturityProfiles = {
             average: {
                 data: [50, 70, 45, 25, 60],
-                context: "The 'Average' enterprise program scores reasonably well in basic flight SOPs but demonstrates a critical, systemic failure in establishing proactive Incident Root Cause Analysis loops and preventative maintenance tracking, relying instead on break:fix methodologies.",
+                context: "The 'Established' enterprise program scores reasonably well in basic flight SOPs but demonstrates a critical, systemic failure in establishing proactive Incident Root Cause Analysis loops and preventative maintenance tracking, relying instead on break:fix methodologies.",
                 warning: "A gap larger than 40 points in 'Risk Assessment' severely limits BVLOS (Beyond Visual Line of Sight) waiver approvals from the FAA."
             },
             novice: {
                 data: [20, 40, 20, 10, 30],
-                context: "Novice programs heavily rely on hardware capability rather than operational procedure.
+                context: "Initial programs heavily rely on hardware capability rather than operational procedure.
 Training is usually limited to vendor provided basics, and documentation is almost entirely reactive or non existent.",
                 warning: "Operating at this maturity level poses severe liability risks.
 Insurance providers are beginning to aggressively audit programs in this state prior to payout."
             },
             advanced: {
                 data: [85, 95, 90, 80, 95],
-                context: "Advanced programs have engaged in formal SMS integration.
+                context: "Optimized programs have engaged in formal SMS integration.
 They operate like modern airlines: heavily procedural, utilizing predictive maintenance, continuous training loops, and formal safety reporting cultures.",
                 warning: "Even at advanced stages, 'Incident Root Cause Analysis' requires continuous cultural reinforcement to prevent reporting complacency."
             }
         };